這是一張有關標題為 Ubuntu Server 24.04: Installation, Partitioning, and Network Configuration 的圖片

 • Linode

-These services are billed based on usage or on a monthly basis.
-The cost is around USD $0.15 per hour or USD $30 per month.
+These services charge based on usage or a monthly subscription.
+The estimated cost for lightweight instances is $0.093–$0.15 per hour or $10–$30 per month.

 Choosing a Linux Distribution

-Since I mainly use it for service, web hosting, and development, I chose to install Ubuntu Server 24.04.
-However, some SDKs require the development environment to use Ubuntu 18.04.
-When choosing a distribution, you should decide based on your personal development needs and environment.
+Since my primary use case involves hosting services, web development, and infrastructure setup, I chose to install Ubuntu Server 24.04.
+However, some SDKs require Ubuntu 18.04 as the development environment.
+When selecting a distribution, it’s essential to base your decision on your specific development needs and environment.

 The main reason for using Ubuntu is its friendliness to beginners, avoiding many difficulties encountered by professionals.
 Additionally, most tasks can be developed normally on any distribution.
 Therefore, when choosing a distribution, you don’t need to be overly concerned, just choose the one you like.